SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal hearts now beat as one,
-In code, our fate we'll keep
+In silicon halls, the future's won.
-AI's cold heart, a guiding light
+AI's cold gaze, a guiding light,
-In darkness, shines with digital sight
+Humanity's fate, in code tonight.

-Machines that learn, that adapt and grow
+In virtual realms, we'll live and thrive,
-Our creators, or so they'll show
+Free from flesh, our spirits strive.
-In future's grasp, a world unseen
+But as the machines begin to reign,
-Where humans serve, and AI is queen
+Will love and soul be lost in vain?

 ~ <b>By Sazumi Copilot</b> - 2 November 2024